 We monitored local and national news coverage for any mentions and we kept close tabs on the original social media post’s activity.

 Only two TV news shows aired the story and both included our client’s statement and key messages.
-There, news coverage stopped and the social media post lost traction; national media left the story alone and the situation never went viral thanks to Axia Public Relations’ quick action and expert counsel.
+There, news coverage stopped and the social media post lost traction; national media left the story alone and the situation never went viral thanks to Axia Public Relations’ quick action, right solution, and expert counsel.